Mange/Arma-3-missions/README.md

 * Weapons and equipment tied to the location.
 * No radios for the players, so they need to rely on fuzzy GPS tracking to find each other.

+### ...if you can

+A recreation of the *Kill the Traitor* community mission.
+One soldier locked inside a room full of civilians.
+Some of the civilians are the other players.
+In the middle of the room, there is a gun.
+It's up to the players to try to kill the soldier, and the solider's job is to find the players among the civilians.

+**Still a work in progress.**

+**Interesting parts:**
+* Randomized faces and voices of players.
+* Care is taken to make sure everything is randomized and anonymized.
+* Everything kept vanilla.
+No mods required.

 ### Knock, Knock

 **Type:** Last Breath